socadk/design-practice-repository/artifact-templates/DPR-DomainModel.md

 ### Hints and Pitfalls to Avoid

-* A domain model is not a data-centric entity-relationship (ER) diagram, even if these two artifacts might look very similar at the first glance.
-For instance, the domain model for example does not contain any notion of primary keys, whereas the typical ER diagram does not use inheritance.
+* A domain model is not a data-centric [Entity-Relationship (ER) Diagram](https://www.lucidchart.com/pages/er-diagrams), even if these two artifacts might look very similar at the first glance.
+For instance, a domain model does not contain any notion of primary keys, whereas the typical ER diagram does not use inheritance.
 Domain models are supposed to feature attributes *and* operations.
 Martin Fowler warns about such [Anemic Domain Models](https://www.martinfowler.com/bliki/AnemicDomainModel.html) in his bliki.
-* A domain model can serve as an early check to see whether the desired functionality can be implemented, e.g. by making sure that all required relationships are present.
+* A domain model may serve as an early check to see whether the desired functionality can be implemented, e.g. by making sure that all required relationships are present.
-* The refinement of the domain model as more use cases/user stories are implemented and the design evolves should not be forgotten (but often is).
+* The refinement of the domain model should not be forgotten as more use cases or user stories are implemented and the design evolves (but often is).

 ### Origins and Signs of Use
 When UML-based methods and their predecessors are applied, chances are that a domain model is present:

-* "UML Components" by Cheesman/Daniels has a *business type model* artifact (which is an early OOA Domain Model)
+* ["UML Components"](https://www.pearson.com/us/higher-education/program/Cheesman-UML-Components-A-Simple-Process-for-Specifying-Component-Based-Software/PGM319361.html) by John Cheesman and John Daniels has a *business type model* artifact (which is an early OOA domain model).
-* Larman's book on UML and patterns covers OOA and OOD.
+* Craig Larman's book ["Applying UML and Patterns"](https://www.craiglarman.com/wiki/index.php?title=Book_Applying_UML_and_Patterns) covers OOA and OOD.
 * [Tactic DDD](../activities/DPR-TacticDDD.md) can be seen as domain modeling "on stereoids".

 ### Related Artifacts and Practices (incl.
 Alternatives)

-* E/R diagrams from Structured Analysis (SA) can be used alternatively.
+* ER diagrams from [Structured Analysis (SA)](https://en.wikipedia.org/wiki/Structured_analysis) can be used alternatively.
 * Informal glossaries of the project's ubiquitous language can feed the domain model, or be extracted from it.
 * Code-level class diagrams might use the same notation, but have a different purpose.

 ### More Information
 While often associated with object oriented languages, domain modeling can also be used in functional programming languages.
-See Debasish Ghosh's [Functional and Reactive Domain Modeling](https://www.manning.com/books/functional-and-reactive-domain-modeling).
+See Debasish Ghosh's book ["Functional and Reactive Domain Modeling"](https://www.manning.com/books/functional-and-reactive-domain-modeling).

 ### Data Provenance